Trey Miguel

-Trey McBrayer (born August 30, 1994) is an American professional wrestler currently signed to Impact Wrestling, where he performs under the ring name Trey Miguel, and is the current Impact X Division Champion in his second reign.
+Trey McBrayer (born August 30, 1994), better known by his ring name Trey Miguel, is an American professional wrestler, He is signed to Total Nonstop Action Wrestling (TNA). where he is a member of The Rascalz stable.
+He also makes appearances on WWE's NXT brand.
+In TNA, He is a former two-time Impact X Division Champion and a former one-time Impact World Tag Team Champion.

 Early life

 Trey McBrayer was born on August 30, 1994, in Toledo, Ohio.

 Professional wrestling career

 Independent circuit (2009–present)

 McBrayer began training sometime in 2009 at the Glass City Pro Wrestling School until he eventually moved to Dayton, Ohio where he studied under the tutelage of Dave Crist.

 On July 8, 2017, Miguel teamed with his future partners Dezmond Xavier and Zachary Wentz for the first time to defeat Ohio Is 4 Killers (Dave Crist, Jake Crist and Sami Callihan) in a doors match at CZW's iPPV EVILution.
-On April 17, 2018, at CZW's Welcome to the Combat Zone, Miguel was introduced as the newest member of The Rascalz alongside Myron Reed.
-After this, Miguel and Reed began teaming across the entire independent circuit as Wentz and Xavier, the other two Rascalz members teamed as well.
+On April 17, 2018, at CZW's Welcome to the Combat Zone, Miguel was introduced as the newest member of The Rascalz (formed by Xavier and Wentz) alongside Myron Reed.
+After this, Miguel and Reed began teaming across the entire independent circuit while Wentz and Xavier, the other two Rascalz members teamed as well.
 Together, Miguel and Reed won the IWA Mid-South Tag Team Championship once on March 8 and the Rockstar Pro Trios Championship twice (once with Alex Colon and Dustin Rayz), on May 4 and May 9 respectively.

 On September 1, 2017, Miguel defeated Jeremiah for the Rockstar Pro Championship, a title which he held for 91 days before dropping it to Jake Crist.
 Miguel then regained the title on February 2, 2018, defeating Crist but later that same night he lost the title to Jon Murray.

 At a cross promotional event for Fight Club: PRO and Destiny Wrestling on April 4, 2019, Miguel defeated Penelope Ford, Kip Sabian, and Jake Atlas for the vacant Destiny Wrestling Next Generation Championship.
 He then made his first title defense on August 9, against Aiden Prince, Kevin Blackwood, Lionel Knight and Ryan Wright in a successful attempt.

 On May 12, 2019, Miguel and Wentz won the WC Big Top Tag Team Championship at WrestleCircus event Encore by defeating The Dirty Devils (Andy Dalton and Isaiah James) and The Riegel Twins (Logan and Sterling) in a three-way match.
 After a successful title defense against Riegel Twins and Private Party at Big Top Revival, Miguel and Wentz vacated the titles on July 25.